Notes on Milnor-Witt K-theory: Introduction

-Then the Chow-Witt group (in $\GG$-degree $0$) of quadratic divisors of $\PP^1_k$ with coefficients in $\cL$ are given (induced by pushforward along $i_\infty$) by:
+Then the Chow-Witt group of quadratic divisors of $\PP^1_k$ with coefficients in $\cL$ is given by:

-\end{thmi} This theorem perfectly illustrates the role of twists in Milnor-Witt K-theory and Chow-Witt groups, which is the major difference with Milnor K-theory and usual Chow groups.
-It was first proved by Fasel in \cite{FaselPB}, though we lift any restriction on the base field.
+Explicitly, the isomorphism is given by pushforward along $i_\infty$. \end{thmi} This theorem perfectly illustrates the role of twists in Milnor-Witt K-theory and Chow-Witt groups, which is the major difference with Milnor K-theory and usual Chow groups.
+It was first proved by Fasel in \cite{FaselPB}.
+Our proof is more direct, and allows to drop any restriction on the base field.
 Applying the above result when $\cL$ is the canonical sheaf $\omega=\cO(-2)$ on $\PP^1_k$ gives the degree map on Chow-Witt groups:

-This degree map actually encompasses all the transfer maps for Milnor-Witt K-theory for any monogenic extension field of $k$.\footnote{We have formulated here the results for $\GG$-degree $1$ for the sake of clarity.
-It is important to note that to get transfer maps in other degrees, one needs to consider the whole graduation on the Rost-Schmid complex, corresponding to the fact that Chow-Witt groups are the $0$-th $\GG$-graded part of a bigraded group (see \Cref{df:CHW_curves} for more details).} This is the geometric interpretation of the method of Bass and Tate.\footnote{see \cite[(5.4)]{BT}, \textsection (5.4), and especially diagram (3)} The problem with this approach is to show that these transfers are independent of the chosen generators, and that one can extend the definition to any finite field extension.
+This degree map actually encompasses all the transfer maps for Milnor-Witt K-theory for any monogenic field extension of $k$.\footnote{We have formulated here the theorem for ``$\GG$-degree $1$'' for the sake of clarity.
+It is important to note that to get transfer maps in other degrees, one needs to consider the whole grading on the Rost-Schmid complex, corresponding to the fact that Chow-Witt groups are the $0$-th $\GG$-graded part of a bigraded group (see \Cref{df:CHW_curves} for more details).} This is the geometric interpretation of the method of Bass and Tate.\footnote{see \cite[(5.4)]{BT}, and especially diagram (3)} The problem with this approach is to show that these transfers are independent of the chosen generators, and that one can extend the definition to any finite field extension.

-\textit{Glueing and differential traces.} Instead of proving this directly, as is done by Morel and Feld, we use the second mentioned approach.
+\textit{Gluing and differential traces.} Instead of proving this directly, as is done by Morel and Feld, we use the second mentioned approach.
 On the one hand, one has well-defined transfer maps on Milnor K-theory after Kato.
-For the Grothendieck-Witt part (based on inner product forms to deal with characteristic $2$), we show that one can define twisted transfer maps by directly using the trace morphism that follow from Grothendieck duality formalism, and which we call the differential trace map (see \Cref{df:diff_trace}):
+For the Grothendieck-Witt part (based on inner product forms to deal with characteristic $2$), we show that one can define twisted transfer maps by directly using the trace morphism that follows from Grothendieck duality formalism, and which we call the differential trace map (see \Cref{df:diff_trace}):